gue-ni/raytracer.c/README.md

-# A Minimal Raytracer
+# A minimal Raytracer

-- written in C99
+A simple raytracer written in C99.

 ![Result](results/image-2022-09-12.png)